-The first panel of a new IBNA project, Art on Innes, is installed on Innes Avenue near Arelious Walker Street.
+Several panels of a new IBNA project, Art on Innes, have been installed on Innes Avenue near Arelious Walker Street.
 These murals are a recycling project from Paint the Void, which commissioned local artists to create art on the plywood that was covering retail and restaurant windows during lock down.
 Now that San Francisco is opening up, some of the mural panels needed new homes.
 Board member and gallery owner Max Khusid learned of the need and suggested there are fences along Innes that could use some love.

 Thanks to support from CEMEX, our Art on Innes project will eventually include installing many more panels along the Avenue as well plaques acknowledging the artists and donors.

 A second part of Art on Innes is installation of planters around the street trees along the thoroughfare.
 Three planters been completed with about 37 to go!
 Completing this project involves financial and volunteer support from our India Basin community.
 The planters will eventually contain plants and plaques acknowledging the donors.

-Sponsorship opportunities and installation party dates for mural panels and planters will be announced soon in the IBNA newsletter and via Facebook.
+Sponsorship opportunities and installation party dates for murals and planters will be announced soon in the IBNA newsletter and via Facebook.
 Meanwhile, slow down and enjoy the art!

 700 Innes Project